-Since an external 110-volt power source (shoreline hook-up) can only handle operating one roof air unit at a time, the selector switch is provided to allow you to select the unit of your choice - front or rear.
+Since an external 110-volt power source (shoreline hook-up) can only handle operating one air conditioner unit at a time, the selector switch is provided to allow you to select the unit of your choice - front or rear.

-Both roof air units can be used at the same time in vehicles equipped with 6,500 or 7,000-watt auxiliary generators if the 110-volt shoreline is plugged into the auxiliary generator.
+Both air conditioner units can be used at the same time in vehicles equipped with 6,500 or 7,000-watt auxiliary generators if the 110-volt shoreline is plugged into the auxiliary generator.